-Every year on November 11th, friends, neighbors, and family members gather to honor those who have served in the U.S. Armed Forces.
+Every year on Nov.
+11, friends, neighbors, and family members get together to honor those who have served in the U.S. Armed Forces.
 From veteran parades to gatherings in remembrance, there are many different ways to join the Veterans Day festivities to honor the brave men and women who have served.

 Not sure where to start?
-Here are some ideas for honoring veterans on their special day.
-To add an extra special touch, we even asked some of our very own veterans at 1800Flowers.com how they celebrate fellow veterans.
+Here are five ideas for honoring veterans on their special day.
+To add a special touch, we even asked some of our very own veterans at 1800Flowers.com how they celebrate fellow veterans.

-Does your town or city have a special Veterans Day Parade?
-If so, grab the whole family and be sure to show your support by attending.
-To be even more festive, you can wave American flags and sport a red, white, and blue outfit!
-VetFriends may be able to help you find the parade closest to you.
+Does your town or city have a special Veterans Day parade?
+If so, grab the whole family and attend the procession to show your support.
+To be even more festive, wave American flags and sport a red, white, and blue outfit!
+VetFriends can help you find the parade closest to you.

 Purple Heart Service Foundation

-Established in 1782, the Purple Heart medal is the oldest award given to combat-wounded veterans of the U.S. Military.
-This amazing program helps all veterans recover and prosper for years to come.
+Established in 1782, the Purple Heart medal is the oldest award given to combat-wounded veterans of the U.S. military.
+This program helps all veterans recover and prosper for years to come.

 The American Legion

-Established in 1919, The American Legion was started by congress as a patriotic veterans organization.
+The American Legion was started by Congress in 1919 as a patriotic veterans organization.
 Today, it is the nation’s largest wartime veterans service organization, focusing on support to servicemembers and veterans as well as mentoring youth, supporting communities, and inspiring patriotism.

 Veterans of Foreign Wars

-Tracing their roots all the way back to 1899, the VFW aims to ensure aid for disabled veterans as well as support for families of deceased or dependant veterans while also inspiring patriotism in communities.
+Tracing its roots back to 1899, the VFW aims to ensure aid for disabled veterans as well as support for families of deceased or dependent veterans while also inspiring patriotism in communities.

-Established in 2010 as a direct response to a 7.0 magnitude earthquake in Haiti, Team Rubicon helps unite experienced military veterans and first responders in order to establish quick and effective emergency response teams.
+Team Rubicon, established in 2010 as a direct response to a 7.0 magnitude earthquake in Haiti, helps unite experienced military veterans and first responders to establish quick and effective emergency response teams.

 Take some time out of your day to visit the wounded veterans at your local VA medical center.
-Bring a small gift or care package to make their stay a bit more comfortable, or bring some entertainment such as a magazine or book.
-For those that are unable to read to themselves, perhaps you can read aloud to them.
+Bring a small gift or care package to make their stay a bit more comfortable, or bring some entertainment, such as a magazine or book.
+For those that are unable to read to themselves, perhaps you can read to them aloud.

-Whether it’s bagels for breakfast, sandwiches for lunch, or pasta for dinner, stop by your local retirement home and treat the veterans to a meal while you sit and speak with them about their military days!
-Ask them to share stories and experiences with you – they’ll enjoy reminiscing and you will certainly learn a thing or two as you’re brightening their day!
+Whether it’s bagels for breakfast, sandwiches for lunch, or pasta for dinner, stop by your local retirement home and treat the veterans to a meal while you sit and speak with them about their military days.
+Ask them to share stories and experiences with you — they’ll enjoy reminiscing, and you will learn a thing or two as you’re brightening their day.